Actors Headshots advice from Carl Proctor CDG.

-This actors’ headshot advice is shared widely in the UK, Ireland, Europe and US on social media and is forwarded to actors by many agents and to students by drama schools.
+This advice on actor headshots is shared widely in the UK, Ireland, Europe and America, on social media and is forwarded to actors by many agents and to students by drama schools.
 I hope you find it useful.

 Who will give the best advice?